kayx23/trakydeng.ca/content/blogs/2021-12-28--terraform.md

 ## Overview
 [Terraform](https://github.com/hashicorp/terraform) is an open-source **infrastructure-as-code (IaC)** tool created by HashiCorp written in Go.
 The tool helps to codify the infrastructure lifecycle (e.g. provision, update, destroy) in a human-readable format.
 It supports [multiple cloud platforms](https://registry.terraform.io/browse/providers).

 Terraform takes a **declarative** approach to IaC.
 Users declare the **end state** of the resource in [HCL](https://www.terraform.io/language); the tool will provision/update the resource accordingly, converging to the declared state.
-An alternative approach is **imperative**, which works by sequentially executing the instruction set from users (think synchronous programming).
+An alternative approach is **imperative**, which works by sequentially executing the instruction set from users.

 In layman's terms, the declarative approach focuses on the **WHAT** and the imperative approach focuses on the **HOW**.